 These graphs of the trending popularity of various memes from the 2012 election show, as you might expect, a steep rise and sudden decline.
 As election memes become popular, emerging from the bottom up, the campaigns join the party as quickly as they can, yet this accelerates the meme’s death, exhausting its spontaneous, authentic energy.
 The meme moves inside the mainstream narrative, traditional media, the campaigns themselves.
 At this moment, sharing those memes no longer demonstrates that you are in the know.
 Instead, sharing them begins to demonstrate that you are late to the alternative narrative and are a blind trend follower.
 Hence the decline in meme popularity is precipitous.

 As PJ Rey noted, had Obama zinged Romney with Big Bird at the end of the first debate, that moment might have been the most discussed — potentially changing the whole narrative about his performance that night.
 But by the time Obama referenced Big Bird in the second debate, 13 days after the meme went viral, Big Bird was, in the words of the Portlandia sketch, “over.”
 Social media was poised to flare at any mention of the “47%” in the first debate, yet Obama ignored the dry kindling and waited two weeks, when much of the phrase’s potential viral energy was exhausted.
-This point also suggests that the memes that are thriving closer to Election Day might be more important, since their energy will still be in effect when people pull the lever.

 These lessons from the 2012 election allow us to reflect on the life cycle of the meme and the ecology of attention in general.
 “Going viral” can mean short-term attention at the expense of long-term attention.
 The term virus is problematic because it references only proliferation, whereas a better epidemiology of the meme would also account for how the rapid explosion of attention might preclude durability.
 The meme’s very success ends up making it part of the script, and no longer its alternative.
 We stop retweeting and reblogging a meme when its ability to express a unique authentic identity diminishes into the mere performance of mob conformity.